canonical-web-and-design/docker-node-old/README.md

+**Deprecated**: This project is not being actively maintained.
+See [docker-node](https://github.com/canonical-webteam/docker-node) instead.

+---

 # ubuntudesign/node docker image

 A docker image for running node commands while keeping dependencies up-to-date with dependencies defined in `./package.json`.